 What is the difference between a PhD and an EdD?

 The PhD usually prepares scholar teachers who contribute to education through research and teaching in the classroom.
-The EdD prepares educational leaders to fill administrative leadership roles in K-12 and higher education as well as teach on a limited scale in the classroom.
+The EdD prepares educational leaders to fill leadership roles in K-12 and higher education as well as teach on a limited scale in the classroom.

 Do I have to live in Dallas to attend classes?